Baggio Hušidić

-Adis "Baggio" Hušidić (born 19 May 1987) is a Bosnian-American former footballer.
+Adis "Baggio" Hušidić (born 19 May 1987) is a Bosnian former footballer.
 He mainly played as a midfielder but was also deployed as a left-back.

 Early life

-Born in Velika Kladuša, Bosanska Krajina, SR Bosnia, SFR Yugoslavia (present-day Bosnia and Herzegovina), Hušidić and his family fled Bosnia in the mid-1990s to escape the Bosnian War, spending time in a refugee camp in southern Croatia, and living in Hamburg, Germany for several years, before eventually settling in Libertyville, Illinois in 1997.
+Born in Zagrad, Velika Kladuša, Bosanska Krajina, SR Bosnia, SFR Yugoslavia (present-day Bosnia and Herzegovina), Hušidić and his family fled Bosnia in the mid-1990s to escape the Bosnian War, spending time in a refugee camp in southern Croatia, and living in Hamburg, Germany for several years, before eventually settling in the US in 1997.

 Career

 Youth and college

 Hušidić attended Libertyville High School.
 He also played club soccer for Sockers FC Chicago, who he helped reach state, regional and national championship tournaments.
 He played college soccer at the University of Illinois at Chicago from 2006 to 2008, where he was named to the Horizon League All-Newcomer Team as a freshman, and to the All-Horizon League First Team as a sophomore in 2007.